 7. Criminal Record Certificate (Care and Medical Roles)

-Anyone applying for social care or healthcare positions must provide police clearance from any country where they lived for 12+ months over the past decade.
+Anyone applying for social care or healthcare positions must meet the criminal record certificate requirement, which means providing a criminal record certificate (police clearance) from any country where they lived for 12+ months over the past decade, if the job involves working with vulnerable people.

 This requirement applies to: